mackenziekbrooks/dci102-f21-humanitiesdata/docs/text-analysis.md

 If you are not finding a pre-packaged corpus available, you have options for creating your own.
 If you're working from print material, you will need to scan the pages and extract the text through a process known as **Optical Character Recognition**.
 Be warned, this could be a lot of work!
 If you want to work with something that is already digital, but not well organized, there are [tools for scraping information](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) from the Web.

 In most cases, your corpus will consist of a collection of text files in a folder or series of folders.
-Since we've established that the computer doesn't really care about styling when it comes to processing documents, using the `.txt.` format is best.
+Since we've established that the computer doesn't really care about styling when it comes to processing documents, using the `.txt` format is best.

 In most cases, you will want some identifying metadata in your file names so you can identify the file in a graph or other visualization.
 You'll want to generate a file naming convention that highlights what is unique about each document (date, name, etc).
 In the Data section, we talked about how computers use file names to sort content.
 If you want your text files to appear in chronological order, you should begin your file names with a year.